sillybytes/sillybytes/posts/whats_wrong_with_java.md

-When you distribute *C/C++* software for multiple platforms you distribute the binaries compiled for each platform, while with Java you just distribute one *Bytecode* executable for every platform, sure, it is a benefit, but no where near a big one.
+When you distribute *C/C++* software for multiple platforms you distribute the binaries compiled for each platform, while with Java you just distribute one *Bytecode* executable for every platform, sure, it is a benefit, but no where near enough to make up for the inconvenience of having to write Java.

 ## Awful Verbosity

-Most of the Java ugly verbosity is attributed to its static, strong typing discipline, that force you to annotate the types of everything, everywhere.
+Most of the Java ugly verbosity is attributed to its static, strong typing discipline that forces you to annotate the types of everything, everywhere.
 But this is not the type discipline fault.

 In Java, you declare, for instance, a vector of integers: